 Most fundraising letters are one to two pages long.
 However, it’s best to ditch any rules when you’re just starting out.
 Let your content dictate the length of your letter.
 Keep writing for as long as you have something to say, then stop.

-Don’t feel like you’ve got to add it loads of extra information just to make up the word count.
+Don’t feel like you’ve got to add loads of extra information just to make up the word count.

 Avoid foreign phrases and big words.